rharinath26/nhanes-diabetes-hypertension-analysis/first-draft/first_draft_report.md

 Every overall and race-specific RF model has a paired CSV + PNG saved as `modeling_outputs/permutation_importance/perm_importance_<model>.csv|.png`.

 ## Possible Reasons for Errors or Bias
 - **Confounding/Proxy Features**: Age and HbA1c closely track diagnoses.
-Using both can mask subtler drivers unless we remove age or evaluate stratified runs.
+Using both can mask subtler driving features unless we remove age (which we did) or evaluate stratified runs.
 - **Class Imbalance**: Diabetes prevalence (~9%) lowers precision at high recall.
 PR curves highlight this, but threshold tuning is still needed.
 - **Self-reported Measures**: Activity, smoking, and alcohol questions vary by SES/race, introducing measurement bias.
 - **Survey Design**: We currently treat NHANES as a simple random sample.
 Ignoring survey weights can bias population-level estimates.